politician/api-bootstrap/README.md

 > 2. Add your endpoint in `./lib/api.js`
 > 3. Run `gulp`

-You can checkout your API on http://localhost:3000
-You can checkout the doc for your API on http://localhost:3000/documentation
+You can checkout your API on [http://localhost:3000](http://localhost:3000) and see its documentation on [http://localhost:3000/documentation](http://localhost:3000/documentation)

 Test [![Build Status](https://api.travis-ci.org/OlivrCom/bootstrap-api.svg)](https://travis-ci.org/OlivrCom/bootstrap-api)
 ====

 It is compatible with [Travis](https://travis-ci.org).

 It sets the environment variable `NODE_ENV=test`

 > Add this repo (which you most likely forked already):